ove/ove-docs/docs/SPACES_JSON.md

 ]
 ```

-In the above arrangement, the first `client` would be placed on the bottom-left `screen`, the second `client` would be placed on the bottom-right `screen`, the third `client` would be placed on the top-left, and the fourth `client` would be placed on the top-right `screen`.
-If the ordering of the `screens` need to be changed for any reason, the order in which the `clients` are specified on the [`Spaces.json` file](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json) should also be changed accordingly.
+In the above arrangement, the first `client` would be positioned bottom-left, the second `client` would be positioned bottom-right, the third `client` would be positioned top-left, and the fourth `client` would be positioned top-right.

+### Non-contiguous arrangements and bezel correction

 The specification of `clients` on the [`Spaces.json` file](https://github.com/ove/ove/blob/master/packages/ove-core/src/client/Spaces.json) need not always be contiguous and non-overlapping.
 The following is a perfectly valid configuration: